fireflycons/pfSense-aws-DynamicDNS/README.md

 Whilst this is a guide to configuring Dynamic DNS (DDNS) on pfSense because that's what I use, the CloudFormation template creates an IAM user with the correct permissions to generically perform a DNS update so can be used for any DDNS provision that supports AWS.
 Even roll your own with aws cli or one of the SDKs.

-Also included in this repository is a [PowerShell Lambda project](./DynamicIPWatcher) which will track your dynmaically updated DNS records in Route 53 and update security groups in your AWS account with detected changes.
+Also included in this repository is a [PowerShell Lambda project](DynamicIPWatcher/README.md) which will track your dynamically updated DNS records in Route 53 and update security groups in your AWS account with detected changes.

 # What is Dynamic DNS